bhuvnesht26/Pokemon-api/README.md

 ## Setup
 - Make sure you have Node.js at v10 or greater is installed on your system.
-- Download this source code into a working directory.
+- Clone the repository in a working directory.

     ```sh
     git clone https://github.com/bhuvnesht26/pokemon-api
     ```

-- Install the requirements dependencies using npm:
+- Install the required dependencies using npm:

     ```sh
     npm install